Watch: 100-pound mom of 4 inhales burgers in record time

 RALEIGH: N.C.
 (WTVD) --Imagine trying to accomplish a hard task in 1 minute and 25 seconds.
 Think about it - can you read a book, get the kids to settle down, take a shower, or adequately brush your teeth?
 Probably not.

-Now, imagine eating seven hamburgers (3.5 pounds of ground beef) in 85 seconds - most people can't even hold their breath for that long!
+Now, imagine eating a burger stacked seven patties high (3.5 pounds of ground beef) in 85 seconds - most people can't even hold their breath for that long!

 Well, that's what Molly Schuyer did this past weekend during Hwy 55's "55 Challenge" in Raleigh.